This is Christ's Church.

 Church Office Hours

-The Church Office will be open on Monday, Wednesdays and Thursdays between 9 am and 3 pm.
+The Church Office will be open on Tuesday, Wednesday, Thursday

 Director of Music - Federico Teti